Priest: If there is anyone here that would oppose this holy union, speak now or forever hold your peace.

-- Taken to a ludicrous extreme in Naru Taru.
+- Taken to a ludicrous extreme.
 Not only is Sato's fiancé ugly & slow-witted, he is apparently afflicted with Downs Syndrome.

 - Some would say that Shinji and Misono, Shiina's parents, counted in their youth.

-- There is also King Nepture and his wife Princess Otohime.
+- King Nepture and his wife Princess Otohime.
 This is what he looks like and what she looks like.
 We can see where Princess Shirahoshi gets her looks from.

 - Adding to the fishmen and merfolk concept; Keimi and Hachi.
 They aren't technically a couple, but Keimi - a cute mermaid - does seem to have a crush on Hachi, who is a six armed octopus fishman and far older than her.
 This is one of the few canon crushes, by the way.

-- Played with in Tenjho Tenge.
+- Tenjho Tenge: Played with.
 While Souchiro's mother Makiko Natsume is naturally beautiful, the horrible scars marring her face make for a strange inversion of the trope since her ex-husband Sohaku is now more attractive than her.